Kiloblaster: Gameplay

 Each episode consists of 30 levels.
 Almost every 3 levels have their background and music track.
 The player must use the Kiloblaster ship to eliminate all rebel ships in the levels otherwise survive the multiple waves of invading attack ships.
 Most enemies are destroyed in one shot, but some enemies require more shots to be destroyed.
 Enemy bullets or ramming into an enemy ship damages the Kiloblaster.
 The Kiloblaster is destroyed after five hits.
 Few enemies use killer laser shots instead of bullets.
 In some levels there are space mines which destroy the Kiloblaster on impact.

 The Kiloblaster can collect certain items for aid.
 An apple restores a hit point, otherwise boosts the player's score if hit points are maxed out.
 A banana boosts the player's score.
 A strawberry temporarily summons two or four wingmen, miniature ships that fire the same projectiles as the player (except for smaller missiles) and are destroyed by a single enemy shot.
 A Can of Spinach grants the Kiloblaster a temporary invincibility shield.
 Only a space mine can destroy the shield.
 Power Rings randomly give the Kiloblaster Regular Missiles or the widespread Pink Panther Missile.

 Graphics

 The game includes VGA graphics, but a 16-colour EGA mode is also selectable.
 Running in 256-colour mode places obviously computer-generated backgrounds behind the main game levels.
 The registered version also came with its own Board Editor to customise the backgrounds of the levels.

+Allen Pilgrim implemented the backgrounds, which were based on images captured by the Voyager 1 and ray traced pictures by Samuel Goldstein.